-CitiPower and Powercor do not provide a vegetation clearing service and the cost of vegetation clearing is not included in any Connection Contract you may have entered into with CitiPower and Powercor.
-Vegetation clearance works for your powerline extension will be at your expense.
+CitiPower and Powercor do not provide a vegetation clearing service and the cost of vegetation clearing is not included in any connection contract you may have entered into with CitiPower and Powercor.

 This standard is based on the “The Electricity Safety (Electric Line Clearance) Regulations” and also includes additional clearances to account for regrowth into the clearance space between future Powercor pruning programs.